-These activities include swimming, brisk walking, jogging, and cycling.
-It is important to begin these activities slowly and then gradually increase the intensity.
+People who regularly take part in these activities are more likely to be physically fit in terms of cardiorespiratory endurance.
+It is important to begin these activities slowly and gradually increase the intensity.

 Exercising increases cardiorespiratory endurance in a number of ways.
-Essentially, the heart muscle is strengthened so that it is able to pump more blood per heartbeat.
+The heart muscle is strengthened so that it is able to pump more blood per heartbeat.

 At the same time, additional small arteries are grown within muscle tissue so that blood can be delivered to working muscles more effectively when needed.

 The heart changes and improves its efficiency after persistent training.
 However, more recent research shows that different types of activity change the heart in subtly different ways.

 All types of exercise increase the heart's overall size, but there are significant differences between endurance athletes, like rowers, and strength athletes, like football players.
 Endurance athletes' hearts show expanded left and right ventricles, whereas strength athletes show thickening of their heart wall, particularly the left ventricle.

 How does lung health change with exercise?